More about Infrastructure as Code Azure

 In particular, Cloud Volumes ONTAP provides Cloud Manager, a UI and APIs for management, automation and orchestration, supporting hybrid & multi-cloud architectures, and letting you represent any storage operation as code.

-- Infrastructure as Code on Azure
+Learn More about Infrastructure as Code in Azure

 - Deploying Cloud Volumes ONTAP and OpenShift Using Ansible